 25 km away

-Protea Glen is a suburb of Johannesburg, Gauteng Province, South Africa, located north of Lenasia and west of Soweto.
+Protea Glen is a township of Johannesburg, Gauteng Province, South Africa, located north of Lenasia and west of Soweto.
 The suburb was developed in the 1990s for middle-class residents.

 Learn moreDiscover the best tours and activities around Johannesburg, South Africa and book your travel experience today with our booking partners